vivax3794/natrix/docs/src/features.md

 Implements [`Component`](component::Component) and [`ToAttribute`](html_elements::ToAttribute) for [`Either`](https://docs.rs/either/latest/either/enum.either.html) from the `either` crate.

+### `keep_console_in_release`
+By default natrix strips out all console logs, including your own, in release builds. (including from panics) This feature disables that, allowing you to see the console logs in release builds.

 ## default features
 For most complex applications you will likely need all the default features.
 But they can be disabled if you want to reduce compile times or binary size.